tcarland/spark-hive-tools/README.md

 ---
 ## HiveTableSwapper

 A tool intended for the post-injestion process of moving a new table into place of an existing table; optionally allowing for a table repartition in the process.

 More specifically, in some RDMS environments, a given schema design may lack an obvious column to split-by or a column that can be relied on for running incremental exports.
 In the case where a given table is not so large, it can be relatively cheap enough to ingest the entire table and then swap the table in place.

-Sqoop also has the issue of partitioning with split columns that are not evenly distributed.
+Sqoop often has the issue of partitioning with split columns that are not evenly distributed.
 Without a column that can be used for ranged queries, the resulting sqoop import ends up with unbalanced partitions.
 This tool allows for an optional re-partition of a table via Spark, using its *HashedPartitioner*, that will